flare-foundation/docs/docs/user/fassets/minting-redeeming-cli.md

 !!! info

     The [redemption](../../tech/fassets/redemption.md) may take an hour or more for the underlying funds to arrive at the user's address.
 If the agent pays immediately, redemption takes about 5 minutes.
-    However, if the agent delays, the redeemer must wait 500 testXRP blocks or 900 seconds, plus 5 minutes for [state connector](../../tech/state-connector.md) proof, to execute redemption default.
+    However, if the agent delays, the redeemer must wait 500 testXRP blocks or 900 seconds, plus 5 minutes for [Flare Data connector](../../tech/data-connector.md) proof, to execute redemption default.

 ## Related Pages